Kevin McCarthy is leaving Congress. He’s not alone.

 “It probably reflects the level of duress that members have been experiencing,” says Kevin Kosar, a senior fellow at the American Enterprise Institute in Washington, noting that House members spent an unusual 10 straight weeks in session this fall, dealing with two narrowly averted government shutdowns and the speakership saga.
 “The level of partisan rancor just keeps ratcheting up and makes it a truly stressful, unpleasant environment to work in.”

-Mr. McCarthy’s departure leaves the GOP with an even slimmer House majority.
-With the recent expulsion of Rep. George Santos last week, the GOP majority fell to eight seats – meaning the party could have only three dissenting votes from within its ranks if all Democrats opposed.
+Mr. McCarthy’s departure leaves Republicans with an even slimmer House majority.
+With the recent expulsion of Rep. George Santos last week, the GOP ranks fell to 221 members – just three above the 218 majority needed to pass legislation.

 A special election to replace Mr. Santos is expected in February, in a district that’s considered a toss-up.
 GOP Rep. Bill Johnson of Ohio announced last month that he would step down by March to lead Youngstown State University.